svin24/svin24.github.io/content/blog/Language-design-considerations.md

 In addition to arrays, <span class="redacted">xxxx</span> supports slices, which stores a data pointer, a length, and a capacity.
-The data pointer refers to an array whose length is at equal to or greather than "capacity", and whose values are initialized up to "length".
+The data pointer refers to an array whose length is equal to or greater than "capacity", and whose values are initialized up to "length".
 We have additional built-ins, "append", "insert", and "delete", which can dynamically grow and shrink a slice.

 ```hare
 let x: []int = [];